With Isaiah Stewart and likely Jaden McDaniels NBA-bound, UW should be done with one-and-done players

 Such decisions seemed inevitable when the pair signed with the Huskies before the 2019-20 season, but the results on the court were among the more unpleasant surprises this town has seen between the lines.

-And it begs the question: Should the Huskies be done with one and dones?
+And it begs the question: Should the Huskies be done with one-and-dones?

 Here is a run-through of the teams Washington has fielded that featured players who left for the NBA after their freshman year (assuming McDaniels makes the virtually guaranteed decision to leave).